aidenlab/welcome/_coverpage.md

 <!-- TODO: Update to match your project's benefits/features.
 Git emojis work great here. -->

-- :hourglass_flowing_sand: Learn how to use Juicebox, Juicer, Juicertools and straw.
+- 🧃 Learn how to use Juicebox, Juicer, Juicertools and straw.
 - :open_file_folder: Seamlessly copy code to drive your own genome exploration projects